smart-alek/smart-alek.github.io/_poems/mask-of-the-skeleton-crew.md

 _Invertebrate prey lay decaying in silence:_
 _slugs and sea-spiders -- all conquered by violence._

-_Then deep from th ebelly... a cry for assistance!_
+_Then deep from the belly... a cry for assistance!_
 _a clear and sheer shriek that became more insistent._
 _And tucked in the mouth of a giant clamshell_
 _was McNair's only niece -- alive but not well._